Gaetano Crocco: Aeronautical space activities

 Crocco was inducted as a member of the inaugural class to the International Space Hall of Fame.

-He can be considered as the first to calculate a mission trajectory considering multiple gravity-assists.
+He can be considered the first to calculate a mission trajectory considering multiple gravity-assists.

 The 'Crocco Mission' or 'Crocco Grand Tour'

 In 1956 Crocco, nearly 80 years old, produced what is considered his most important contribution to astronautics: in his "One-Year Exploration-Trip Earth-Mars-Venus-Earth" paper presented at the Seventh Congress of the International Astronautical Federation IAF, Rome, in 1956, he suggested exploiting the Mars and Venus gravitational fields as propelling forces to cut dramatically the travelling time of a space capsule.
 This 'gravitational slingshot' or 'gravity assist' or 'swing-by' method was such that the NASA recommended the study of his theories and especially his swing-by maneuvers contracting firms working on interplanetary flight and its perspectives.

 Basing his calculations on Hohmann's orbit, the sci-fi writer Arthur C. Clarke had stated once that an Earth to Mars flight with a minimum fuel consumption would require at least 259 days.
 Then another 425 days should elapse on the Red Planet to re-align the planets so as to travel back again in 259 days.
 Crocco deemed this period too long and drew his own calculations exploiting Mars gravity pull to fly over the planet without landing.
 Mars gravity would deflect the spaceship's trajectory towards the Earth cutting the flight's overall length to less than a year, the only objection being the poor quality of data gathered passing over Mars at an altitude of more than a million miles.
 But, Crocco added, should the spaceship be re-directed towards Venus and not the Earth, it would fly over Mars at a much closer range: observation by the astronauts would be much more satisfactory, and moreover they could observe Venus as well, still keeping the trip's time under a year.
 He calculated 113 days from Earth to Mars, 154 to reach Venus from Mars and 98 days from Venus back to Earth and affirmed that the first occasion for this 'Crocco Grand Tour' would be occurring in 1971.
 Such missions have not been attempted but many interplanetary space probes have used similar gravity assist manoeuvres.